Convection: Examples and applications

 Systems of natural circulation include tornadoes and other weather systems, ocean currents, and household ventilation.
 Some solar water heaters use natural circulation.
 The Gulf Stream circulates as a result of the evaporation of water.
 In this process, the water increases in salinity and density.
 In the North Atlantic Ocean, the water becomes so dense that it begins to sink down.

 Convection occurs on a large scale in atmospheres, oceans, planetary mantles, and it provides the mechanism of heat transfer for a large fraction of the outermost interiors of the Sun and all stars.
 Fluid movement during convection may be invisibly slow, or it may be obvious and rapid, as in a hurricane.
 On astronomical scales, convection of gas and dust is thought to occur in the accretion disks of black holes, at speeds which may closely approach that of light.

 Demonstration experiments

-Thermal convection in liquids can be demonstrated by placing a heat source (e.g. a Bunsen burner) at the side of a container with a liquid.
+Thermal convection in liquids can be demonstrated by placing a heat source (for example, a Bunsen burner) at the side of a container with a liquid.
 Adding a dye to the water (such as food colouring) will enable visualisation of the flow.

-Another common experiment to demonstrate thermal convection in liquids involves submerging open containers of hot and cold liquid coloured with dye into a large container of the same liquid without dye at an intermediate temperature (eg. a jar of hot tap water coloured red, a jar of water chilled in a fridge coloured blue, lowered into a clear tank of water at room temperature).
+Another common experiment to demonstrate thermal convection in liquids involves submerging open containers of hot and cold liquid coloured with dye into a large container of the same liquid without dye at an intermediate temperature (for example, a jar of hot tap water coloured red, a jar of water chilled in a fridge coloured blue, lowered into a clear tank of water at room temperature).